maxprogram/grand-central-express/Readme.md

 Uses [the ORM library by dresende](http://dresende.github.com/node-orm2/).
 Go there for more detailed documentation.

-Turned on by default, but can be turned off by passing `orm: true` to the GCE router.
+Turned on by default, but can be turned off by passing `{orm: true}` to the GCE router.

 Models are accessed in controllers:
 ```js